-It was 5.40am and only just light when we arrived in the Cross Iron Mills carpark for the start of the inaugural Hurt’n Albert’n.
+It was 5.40 am and only just light when we arrived in the Cross Iron Mills carpark for the start of the inaugural Hurt’n Albert’n.
 The carpark already had a cluster of riders gathered in it, and I got my bike together with a whole two minutes to spare.
-Group photos, hugs and goodbyes, then we headed off for a neutral rolling start along the pavement at 6.05am.
+Group photos, hugs and goodbyes, then we headed off for a neutral rolling start along the pavement at 6.05 am.
 I was mostly in a sleepy daze at this point.
-I hadn’t been sleeping well in weeks.
 There were lots of awesome looking bikepacking folks riding around me.
 I didn’t know any of them, felt like it would be good to get to know them, but was too tired to make it happen.

-We rolled along easily, and I ended up chatting to Jackie & Jeff.
-Jeff’s fat bike tires were at 30psi – my partner is a fellow fatbike freak and bound to be interested in the details.
+We rolled along easily, and I ended up chatting to Jackie and Jeff.
+Jeff’s fat bike tires were at 30psi.
 Jackie also hadn’t ridden any of the roads before, but like me had tried to Google Streetview a little to get some idea what they were like.

 And then it was gravel time.
 Ryan, Chris W, Justin and Adam peeled off in front, I sat behind them but didn’t try to keep up.
 Soon enough I couldn’t see anyone.
 The guys had disappeared off in front, and the rest of the pack had disappeared behind.
 Mist hung around, everything was covered in dew, and the shadows were long.

 Having to navigate kept things interesting early on.
 Some of the route choices seemed weird when I looked at the map beforehand, but once I was riding I didn’t care, because having to constantly watch what I was doing kept me occupied.